Battle of Remagen: Breakout

 On 22 March 1945 at 10:00 pm, the night before Montgomery's Operation Plunder began, Patton sent the 11th Infantry Regiment, 5th Infantry Division quietly across the Rhine, at Nierstein, without the aid of aircraft, artillery, or airborne troops.
 They used DUKW amphibious trucks, U.S. Navy landing craft, and a ferry for tanks.
-Patton's headquarters boasted to Omar Bradley that, "Without benefit of aerial bombing, ground smoke, artillery preparation, and airborne assistance, the Third Army at 2200 hours, Thursday evening, 22 March, crossed the Rhine River."
+Patton's headquarters boasted to Bradley that, "Without benefit of aerial bombing, ground smoke, artillery preparation, and airborne assistance, the Third Army at 2200 hours, Thursday evening, 22 March, crossed the Rhine River."
 By late afternoon on 23 March engineers completed a 40-ton treadway bridge.
 They quickly established a 6 mi bridgehead and captured 19,000 German soldiers.
 Bradley, who also disliked Montgomery, gladly tweaked him and his Operation Plunder when he announced Patton's success, being sure to tell the press that Patton had crossed the Rhine without aerial bombardment, airborne assault, or even artillery fire.

 By 24 March, the U.S. First Army had "three corps, six infantry divisions, and three armored divisions across the Rhine River".
 It faced Model's Army Group B totaling about 325,000 men.
 The Allied breakout ended any hope the Germans had to reassert control of the area east of Remagen.
 After capturing Limburg, the 9th Armored Division's Combat Command B covered 108 km in one day during the drive to the north, and Combat Command A advanced 110 km in 11 hours.
 On 29 March, Combat Command A captured more than 1,200 Germans.
 By 31 March, three weeks after capturing the Ludendorff Bridge, all four American armies were across the Rhine River.